An old man tries to settle a score

 "I...Your door was open.
 I was checking to see if you were alright.
 You better untie me!"

 "Or you will do what?
 Tell everyone that you got beat up by an old man after you break into his house?
 Just settle yourself, Vernon.
-Settle yourself and listen to me carefully!" insisted Miah, pulling up a chair to sit across from him.
+Settle yourself and listen to me carefully."

-Twig's eyes adjusted to the light and he looked, with some fear, at Miah's craggy wrinkles and his grey glass eye up-close.
+Miah pulled a chair to sit across from Twig.
+His eyes adjusted to the light and he looked, with some fear, at Miah's craggy wrinkles guarding his grey glass eye up-close.
 His breathing settled a bit.

 "Why do you think you are here?
 Why do you think you are tied up with a fishing net and rope?" asked Miah.